kcl-lang/kcl-lang.io/docs/user_docs/support/faq-kcl.md

 str: 2
 ```

+> **NOTE:**
-> Note: If there are no special requirements, it is not recommended that the names of variables take these built-in types, because in some languages, they exist as keywords.
+> If there are no special requirements, it is not recommended that the names of variables take these built-in types, because in some languages, they exist as keywords.

 ## 33. How to implement enumeration in KCL?